tomcarman/sf-w2l-debugemail2csv/README.md

 ## Usage

-The script expects an `input.txt` of concatenated failure emails eg.
+* The script expects an `input.txt` of concatenated failure emails, example below.
+* The script will create an `output.csv` of the record details that can be dataloaded.

 ```
 Salesforce could not create this lead because of the reason listed below.
 For more information about this error or help with Web-to-Lead, please contact Customer Support.